No Comments Yet

 00:06:56 You could also try the bounce and take a look.

-00:07:00 This one, yeah, it bounces, but it bounces in place and it looks a bit unnatural.
+00:07:00 This one, yeah, it bounces, but it bounced in place and it looks a little bit unnatural.

 00:07:07 So this back out is definitely the best easing function to implement for this indicator animation.